amilstead/unity3d-thrift-twisted/README.md

 Contains a user service and a struct definition for sending users back and forth from server to client.

 There is extensive documentation on the thrift protocol all across the interwebs and a wonderful [example file](https://git-wip-us.apache.org/repos/asf?p=thrift.git;a=blob_plain;f=tutorial/tutorial.thrift) in the source code.

+See [here](https://thrift.apache.org/tutorial/csharp.html) for an example of how to compile Thrift definitions for C#.

 # Installation #
 Now onto setting up the projects!